 Brand uniformity is important because it encourages customer loyalty.
 For instance, if you’re an ice cream lover (like us!), then you probably know brands like Ben and Jerry’s, Häagen-Dazs, and Magnum.
 In fact, you probably have an image in your head of what these ice creams actually look like.

 Taking a closer look at Ben and Jerry’s, the company has brand elements that make the product recognizable.
 A consistent font and color scheme are a given, but Ben and Jerry’s has something even more special.
 The blue sky with cartoon clouds and green pastures.
 The black and white cow doing something silly.
 Oh and don’t forget the “flavor tower” that illustrates the ice cream make-up.

 The point is, companies like Ben and Jerry’s are experts in branding.
 Their products are presented in a way where customers can easily recognize their ice cream.
 And since we’re all creatures of habit and tend to buy from brands we are familiar with, a consistent style and brand results in higher levels of customer loyalty.

 So how do you recreate this for your own services or product?
-Style guides of course!
-The best way to lay out all your branding details; like variations of your logo, different color palettes, typography information, everything.
+Brand style guides of course!
+Brand guides give you the opportunity to lay out all of your branding details; like variations of your logo, different color palettes, typography information, everything.

-On the Quest for a Successful Style Guide
+On the quest for a successful brand guide

 1. Company Background